 Judi teaches weekly group classes and workshops at Breathe Pilates and Yoga in Chappaqua, NY.
 She also specializes in teaching private yoga sessions (both at Breathe, and in her students’ homes in northern Westchester and Connecticut).
 Judi helps her private students progress in their practices, and as a Certified Yoga Therapist, heal from injuries and manage common neck, shoulder, back, hip, knee and other kinds of pain.
-Judi especially looks forward to the annual summer yoga retreat she teaches at Heathen Hill Yoga in the Catskill Mountains - 2017 will be the 5th Annual Retreat!
+Judi especially looks forward to teaching her annual summer yoga retreat at Menla Retreat and Spa in Phoenicia, NY!

-Judi serves on the Board of Directors of the Iyengar Yoga Association of Greater New York and has had various positions, including Vice-President, since 2012.
+Judi served on the Board of Directors of the Iyengar Yoga Association of Greater New York in various positions, including Vice-President, from 2012 - 2018.
 One of her greatest joys is mentoring aspiring Iyengar Yoga teachers - supporting them through the years' long rigorous training and assessment process, and seeing them become wonderful teachers in their own right.

 Judi is dedicated to the principle that yoga should be accessible and safe for everyone, regardless of age, stiffness or injury.
 She describes her teaching style as clear, dynamic, challenging and joyful.
 She strives to live and teach the principles expressed in Sutra 1.33 of the Yoga Sutras of Patanjali (as translated by B.K.S.
 Iyengar): “Through cultivation of friendliness, compassion, joy, and indifference to pleasure and pain, virtue and vice, respectively, the consciousness becomes favorably disposed, serene and benevolent.”